 Other Plugins of Note and Single Post Template Information

 There used to be several other plugins that could help you modify the templates in WordPress posts.
 While some of them only affect the posts of the entire site, others add a bit of functionality for customization.

 That being said, over time, WordPress has developed into something that already gives you single post options built-in to most themes.
 Depending on the theme you are using, quite a few template options are available for each post.
 You simply click on the one you want to use and go for it.

-For this reason, plugins that used to offer ways to build custom post templates have been replaced with already built-in options, as well as WordPress page builder options like Elementor and Beaver Builder.
+For this reason, plugins used to offer ways to build custom post templates have been replaced with already built-in options and WordPress page builder options like Elementor and Beaver Builder.